Daku3011/Auto-Attendance-System-ASP.NET/README.md

 # Auto Attendance System using Facial Recognition

-![Auto Attendance System Demo](https://i.imgur.com/your-demo-gif.gif) *--(Optional: You can create a GIF of your project working and upload it to a site like Imgur to replace this link)--*
+![Auto Attendance System Demo](https://i.imgur.com/your-demo-gif.gif)

 This project is a fully functional web application built with **ASP.NET Core MVC** that automates the process of taking attendance using real-time facial recognition.
 The system captures video from a webcam, detects multiple faces in the frame, and marks attendance by matching them against a database of registered students.